rosell-dk/picoQuery/README.md

 # picoQuery
-*picoQuery implements a subset of jQuery. &ndash; A subset YOU get to choose.
-Its IE9+, but automatically falls back to jQuery<br> (so actually, it is IE6+)*
+picoQuery implements a subset of jQuery.
+The full version currently supports 55 methods.
+You can however choose exactly which methods you need in the online builder.
+The full version is *very light* - only 3kb gzipped.
+Selecting a subset gets you further down.

+picoQuery is written for modern browsers (IE9+), but automatically detects if the browser is unsupported and falls back to jQuery 1.12.4, if so.
+So actually you get IE6+ compatibility with picoQuery.

 ### How to use